-Should "good cybersecurity citizens" keep up to date with
+Should "good cybersecurity citizens" keep up to date with cybersecurity practices (such as those in the DIY Handbook)?

 Threat Modelling:

 a cybersecurity method which systematically models "assets" (i.e what you want to protect), "threats" (i.e. how you could be attacked & potential attackers), and "mitigations" (what you can do to defend yourself).